Loompanics: Market position

 In addition to Loompanics' large annual catalog of all its stock, Loompanics regularly mailed its customers a thinner quarterly supplement featuring a selection of books interspersed with articles about government propaganda and conspiracies, and/or underground resistance.
 The large, therefore, costly $5 catalog was never free in the US unless accompanied by a paid order.
 The catalog was also offered internationally for a price determined by country of delivery.
-The cost, if any, for the quarterly supplements has yet to be confirmed historically by any voluntary open source contributors.[details/clarification welcome] The addressing side of the cover included a World War II American graphic of an eagle carrying a stack of volumes and the slogan, "Our men want books!"
+The addressing side of the cover included a World War II American graphic of an eagle carrying a stack of volumes and the slogan, "Our men want books!"

 Loompanics did not fall into the categories of mainstream liberal, conservative, or libertarian politics.
 While Michael Hoy expresses a preference for free markets, he also criticizes libertarians for championing multinational corporations, which he describes in a 2005 article as being entirely different entities from individuals.
 Hoy characterizes them as governmental entities, since their limited liability is the result of government fiat, rather than contractual dealings among individuals.
 Thus, in some ways, Hoy argues, corporations have more rights than individuals.
 He also criticized libertarians for brainwashing themselves, stating: